 The maximum period of time authorized for an exchange visitor depends upon the category into which their program is classified.

-Please allow 8 weeks between ISFS's receipt of the completed application and your exchange visitor's program start date.
-While ISFS takes only 10 business days to issue the DS-2019s, exchange visitors need time to schedule their visa interviews and for the U.S. Consulate abroad to issue the visa stamp.
+Please allow 8 weeks between OIS' receipt of the completed application and your exchange visitor's program start date.
+While OIS takes only 10 business days to issue the DS-2019s, exchange visitors need time to schedule their visa interviews and for the U.S. Consulate abroad to issue the visa stamp.

 The sponsoring department is responsible for providing:

 The Department of State (DOS) requires that all J-1 exchange visitors (and their dependents) maintain health insurance that meets DOS requirements for the entire length of their program.
-Exchange visitors are provided health insurance information by International Student and Faculty Services (ISFS) at the time that they receive their visa documents.
-If the department has questions they should contact an International Scholar Advisor in ISFS.
+Exchange visitors are provided health insurance information by the Office of International Services (OIS) at the time that they receive their visa documents.
+If the department has questions they should contact an International Scholar Advisor in OIS.

 Sponsoring professors are responsible to submit applications for extensions on behalf of the exchange visitor.
-Applications for extensions should be submitted to ISFS one month before the end date of the original program.
-Contact ISFS for more information about procedures for extensions of a scholar's program.
+Applications for extensions should be submitted to OISone month before the end date of the original program.
+Contact OIS for more information about procedures for extensions of a scholar's program.

 It is a requirement of the Department of Homeland Security that all J-1 Exchange Visitors must check-in with the J program Responsible Officer in order to validate the program within 30 days of the Program Start Date on the DS-2019.
 This is vital to the Exchange Visitor's ability to enter, work, and do research in the US.
 If the Exchange Visitor does not attend the visa check-in appointment within 30 days of the program start date listed on the DS-2019, the Department of Homeland Security will terminate his/her J-1 status and the Exchange Visitor will not be eligible to enter the US.
 In addition, this can have negative affects on the Exchange Visitor's ability to secure future visas to the US.